-At water level, the canal has been lined with stone blocks in places, presumably to protect these weaker sections; elsewhere, the wash of even small yachts undermines the soft limestone walls.
-The site of many recent landslides, and a few old and larger ones are clearly visible.
+At water level, the canal has been lined with stone blocks in places, presumably to protect these weaker sections; elsewhere, the wash of even small yachts undermines the soft limestone walls, the site of many recent landslides, and a few old and larger ones are clearly visible.
 It’s not hard to see why the canal suffers so many landslides and blockages.

 Once past all the bridges, the walls of the canal gradually reduce in height again.
 By the time you reach the western end, the walls are only a little above sea level and the transition from canal to open sea would pass almost unnoticed were it not for the black and yellow stripes on the submersible bridge, which thankfully was submerged at the time!

-Going eastwards through the canal
+Sailing eastwards through the Corinth canal